charan-amzn/AMIBakery/README.md

 9. You will get an email to confirm subscription and confirm it accordingly

 ## Step-4: Create Component Documents for EC2 Image Builder

+In this step, we will create custom Components for Build phase of Pipeline.

 1. Follow [this deep link to navigate to Components tab of EC2 Image Builder console.] (https://console.aws.amazon.com/imagebuilder/home?region=us-east-1#viewComponents)
 2. Click on Create Component and select following settings -
    1. Compatible OS Versions "Amazon Linux 2"